 It was leaders like these, who took a leap of faith for a cause in which they very much believed.
 Oh, there have been times since, when the MTI’s future was threatened, but leadership always seems to surface and the job always gets done.

 Since its inception, MTI has only had four Chief Executive Officers.
 At the October 2008 Fall Meeting, M. Lance Miller, JD, CAE celebrated 31 years as CEO along with his retirement.
 He handed the reins over to Tom Morrison who was hired by MTI in 2005 to lead the organization into the future.
-The membership has expanded worldwide and includes commercial heat treaters, manufacturers with in-house heat treat operatons and suppliers that provide products and services to the industry.
+The membership has expanded worldwide and includes commercial heat treaters, manufacturers with in-house heat treat operations and suppliers that provide products and services to the industry.
 MTI has seven chapters active in government affairs, standards committees, conduct annual regional, national and international meetings and owns and produces Furnaces North America, an every other year trade show and conference.
-A list of member benefits and services can be found elsewhere on this site.
+A list of member benefits and services can be found HERE.